 - Assemble larb: Once the mixture has cooled slightly, stir in cilantro and mint leaves.
 Eat as is or fill lettuce cups and garnish with mint and cilantro.

-- This is one of those dishes that you absolutely need to taste as you go to make sure that all of the flavors balance out in a way that you like.
+- Larb is one of those dishes you need to taste as you go to make sure all the flavors balance out in a way that you like.
 For example, you could add more mint or some chopped cilantro if you want an even more refreshing final dish or try a squeeze more lime for tangy contrast.

 - If raw red onion isn’t your thing, try soaking the sliced onion in water for ten minutes before adding them.
 This mellows out their flavor and takes away the harsh “bite” of raw onions.

-- If you like spicy food, try using some minced jalapeño or serrano chili instead of the chili powder.
-Remember that you can easily make fresh chilis less spicy by removing the seeds and membranes before adding them to the dish.
+- If you like spicy food, try using some minced jalapeño or serrano chili instead of chili powder.
+Remember that you can easily make fresh chilis less spicy by removing the seeds before adding them to the larb.